plicease-legacy/Alien-Install/README.md

 # DESCRIPTION

+**NOTE**: This is a work in progress.
+Everything here is subject to change until it gets released to CPAN (and to a lesser extent after as well).

 I'm working on abstracting out all the generic bits out of [Alien::Libarchive::Installer](https://metacpan.org/pod/Alien::Libarchive::Installer) to eventually make a [Alien::Install](https://metacpan.org/pod/Alien::Install) distribution.
 For a few development